-Alcohol Use: Use, possession, distribution, or being under the influence of alcoholic beverages or paraphernalia except as expressly permitted by law on University premises or at University-sponsored events or except when explicitly authorized by CCSJ Policies, Regulations and Procedures is prohibited.
+Alcohol Use: Use, possession, distribution, or being under the influence of alcohol or paraphernalia except as expressly permitted by law on College premises or at College-sponsored events or except when explicitly authorized by CCSJ Policies, Regulations and Procedures is prohibited.
 Persons having control of and/or in the area in which and when the prohibited beverage is found shall be charged with violating the Student Code of Conduct Code.

-Alcohol Use to Being in the area in which and when prohibited beverage is found - nonconsumption Under the influence - no assistance needed Level 1 Sanctions: May include but not limited to Meeting with Student Assistance Program (SAP) Conduct warning Disciplinary probation Level 2 Violations: May include but not limited to Level 2 Sanctions: May include but not limited to Meeting with Student Assistance Program (SAP) other educational sanction Fine of up to \$50 Disciplinary probation Modification of housing assignment/privileges Parental/guardian notification upon the completion of the conduct process Level 3 Violations: May include but not limited to Second Level 2 violation Serving to minors Possession of kegs (full or empty) or other common serving containers, or other large quantities of alcohol, for individual or group consumption on campus or at a University sponsored event.
-Driving under the influence (falling under the jurisdiction outlined in the Student Code of Conduct) Intoxication requiring medical assistance Intoxication leading to harm to self or others Level 3 Sanctions: May include but not limited to Meeting with Student Assistance Program (SAP) other educational sanction Fine of up to \$150 Substance abuse evaluation (student is responsible for any costs associated with the evaluation) Community service of up to 20 hours, with reflection Removal from University housing Disciplinary probation Parental/guardian notification upon the completion of the conduct process
+Alcohol Use Level 1 Violations: May include but not limited to Being in the area in which and when prohibited beverage is found - nonconsumption Under the influence - no assistance needed Level 1 Sanctions: May include but not limited to Meeting with Providing Access to Health (PATH) Disciplinary conduct warning Level 2 Violations: May include but not limited to Consumption in public Consumption in residence halls Possession by a minor Intoxication requiring assistance from College staff Second Level 1 violation Level 3 Violations: May include but not limited to Second Level 2 violation Serving to minors Possession of kegs (full or empty) or other common serving containers, or other large quantities of alcohol, for individual or group consumption on campus or at a College sponsored event.
+Driving under the influence (falling under the jurisdiction outlined in the Student Code of Conduct) Intoxication requiring medical assistance Intoxication leading to harm to self or others Intoxication leading to property damage, disruption of the community, or other violations of Calumet College policy.
+Level 2 Sanctions: May include but not limited to Meeting with Providing Access to Health (PATH) other educational sanction Fine of up to \$50 Disciplinary probation Modification of housing assignment/privileges Parental/guardian notification upon the completion of the conduct process Level 3 Sanctions: May include but not limited to Meeting with Providing Access to Health (PATH) other educational sanction Fine of up to \$150 Substance abuse evaluation (student is responsible for any costs associated with the evaluation) Community service of up to 20 hours, with reflection Removal from College housing Disciplinary probation Parental/guardian notification upon the completion of the conduct process Appear before DAAPP Board